niuiic/modern-neovim-configuration/README.md

 > This configuration is for linux only, and it's not highly optimized for startup performance.

+## Supported Language List

+- Rust
+- Go
+- Ts/Js
+- C/C++
+- Python
+- Shell
+- SQL
+- Lua
+- SystemVerilog

+> Common features: lsp、autocompletion(custom snippets and source)、debugger.
+> Not all features has been implemented, but you can easily implement most functions needed.

 ## Personal Environment

 OS: Gentoo